learnk8s/learnk8s.io/src/bsk201909/secrets.md

 _Can anyone who has access to the repository run away with your precious credentials?_

-There are some existing tools that let you create "encrypted secrets" that can be stored on Git alongside the rest of the deployment files.
+Some existing tools let you create "encrypted secrets" that can be stored on Git alongside the rest of the deployment files.

 The tools also provide a mechanism to decrypt back to regular secrets so your app can consume them seamlessly.